notegrapher/notepad/README.md

 # notepad
-Algorithm and Programming Language Practice slow and steady
+Algorithm and Programming Language Practice<br>
+slow and steady